 The Short-Term Bonus or annual bonus is expressed as a bonus target, which is a percentage of the Annual Base Salary.
 The objectives to be reached are set at the beginning of each year; they include collective as well as individual objectives and reflect the Company's strategy.
-Collective objectives are Nestlé Group measurable operational objectives such as organic growth, real internal growth (RIG), EBIT performance, capital expenditure and one or two additional specific objectives used by the Board to evaluate performance.
-They also include certain non-financial targets.
-Individual objectives are determined by the CEO for each member of the Executive Board.
+Collective objectives are Nestlé Group measurable operational objectives including most importantly organic growth, real internal growth (RIG), operating profit performance, market shares, capital expenditure and additional specific objectives used by the Board to evaluate performance.
+They also include certain non-financial targets related to elements of our strategic roadmap.
+Individual objectives are determined by the CEO for each member of the Executive Board related to that individual area of responsibility and again include financial and non-financial targets.
 In case an executive reaches all objectives in full, the bonus payout will correspond to the targeted level.
 If one or more objectives are not reached, the bonus is reduced.
 Accordingly, payment reflects the achievement of targets.

 For the CEO, 100% of the target is made up by Nestlé Group objectives as described above.
 For the other members of the Executive Board, 30% of the target is allocated to Nestlé Group objectives and 70% is determined on the basis of individual (quantitative and qualitative) as well as other collective objectives (e.g. objectives of the Zone, Globally Managed Business or Function).
 For competitive reasons Nestlé does not further specify the details of its objectives.

-In 2010, the following target levels were applicable (expressed in % of Annual Base Salary):
+In 2011, the following target levels were applicable (expressed in % of Annual Base Salary):